 In short- yes.
 Bricks are fired at around 1,000°C so can cope perfectly well around a log burner, coal, gas or electric fire.
 The only variable is the adhesive used to apply the brick tiles.
-Our adhesive has been tested at extreme temperatures, so we always recommend using that one, you should also use a cement-based mortar, like ours, rather than a lime mortar.
+Our adhesive has been tested at high temperatures, so we always recommend using that one, with 10-15cm of clearance allowed to the brick slips.
+You should also use a cement-based mortar, like ours, rather than a lime mortar.

 What Brick Slips Are Best For My Fireplace?

 The answer is simply whichever you think will look best.
 One way to make the decision easier though is through the collections we separate our brick tiles into.
 If you want a modern sleek look - browse our contemporary collection, if you want a farmhouse look of old weathered brick, choose from our reclaimed collection.
 If you want something that has good colour and texture variations but not too much weathering, browse our traditional collection.

 Many people simply want the inside of the fire chamber as brickwork.
 The only consideration you need to look at is how to finish the tiling at the front of the chamber.
 We always recommend keeping the look of exposed brickwork, so never leaving an edge visible.

 A popular way to use brick slips in a fireplace is to have them look as though they are holding up a beam.
 This look requires corner tiles to make sure the opening looks organic, scroll to the bottom of this guide for extra tips on the pillar thickness for installation.